Whether it’s a Sunday League match or the Champions League Final, every football match has one thing in common: the potential for serious injury.

 There are a few things that you can do to prevent ankle injuries.

 If you do injure your ankle, it’s necessary to seek medical attention as soon as possible.
-Ankle injuries can be fatal and can even lead to long-term problems if they’re not treated properly.
+Ankle injuries can be fatal and lead to long-term problems if left untreated.